-Science seems to tiptoe around the exact age children begin creating those formative memories.
+Research varies on the exact age children begin forming lasting memories.
 But the consensus is that it doesn’t start before age 4.

 “Since there’s a large range for when long-term memories begin and persist, it’s hard to say definitively when the right time is for a bucket-list trip for any given family,” Rebecca Weksner told The Washington Post.
 She is a psychologist in Massachusetts specializing in pediatrics and the mother of three young children.
 “One child may recall it since the emotional experience may have been so strong as to create a lasting memory trace, while for another it may not,” she explained.

-You can do a few things to make your big-ticket vacation more memorable for your child, according to Ryan Sultan, who also spoke with the Post.
+While memory may be limited at this age, there are ways to make experiences more meaningful and easier to recall, according to Ryan Sultan, who also spoke with the Post.
 He’s an assistant professor of clinical psychiatry at Columbia University.

 “To make experiences more memorable, consider activities that cater to their interests,” he says.
 He notes that trips where they participate in activities and experience sensory stimulation can leave a bigger impression.
 “A visit to a children’s museum or a zoo can be more memorable than passively sightseeing.”